City of Albany: Mayors

 Alison Goode was mayor from 1999 until 2007.

 Milton Evans was elected mayor in 2007 and served until elections in 2011 when he was defeated by Dennis Wellington.

-Dennis Wellington is the current mayor, elected for a second time in 2015 and again re-elected in 2019 and still serving as mayor in 2022.
+Dennis Wellington was elected mayor for a second time in 2015 and again re-elected in 2019 and was serving as mayor until 2023.

+Greg Stocks is the current mayor, being elected in October 2023.